neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/text-classification/text-classification-cli.md

 You will notice that we used the same recipe as we did in the SST2 case (identified by the SparseZoo stub `zoo:nlp/sentiment_analysis/obert-base/pytorch/huggingface/sst2/pruned90_quant-none`).
 Since the TweetEval Emotion dataset is a single sentence multi-class classification problem, we used the transfer learning recipe from the sentiment analysis task (a single sentence binary classification problem) as the starting point.

+Let's see how we can experiment with some of the hyperparameters.

 #### Recipe Args

 To update a recipe and experiment with hyperparameters, you can download the YAML file from SparseZoo, make updates to the YAML directly, and pass the local path to SparseML.
 Alternatively, you can use `--recipe_args` to modify the recipe on the fly.
-In this case, we used the following to run for 12 epochs instead of 13:
+In this case, we used the following to run for 12 epochs instead of 13 (with QAT over the final 5 epochs):

 ```bash
 --recipe_args '{"num_epochs":12,"qat_start_epoch":7.0, "observer_epoch": 11.0}'